 In 1792, the United States first assigned a formal monetary role for gold when Congress put the nation's currency on a bimetallic standard, backing it with gold and silver.
 Under the gold standard, the U.S. government was willing to exchange its paper currency for a set amount of gold, meaning its currency was backed by gold.
 However, President Nixon in 1971 severed the convertibility between the U.S. dollar and gold, which led to the breakdown of the Bretton Woods international payments system.
 Since then, the prices of gold and paper currencies have floated freely.
 U.S. and other central banks now hold physical gold reserves primarily as a store of wealth.

 Gold futures and options are traded at the CME Group.
-Gold futures are traded at the Bolsa de Mercadorias and Futuros (BM&F) and at the Tokyo Commodity Exchange (TOCOM), and the Korea Futures Exchange (KOFEX).
-The CME gold futures contract calls for the delivery of 100 troy ounces of gold (0.995 fineness), and the contract trades in terms of dollars and cents per troy ounce.
+Gold futures are traded at the Bolsa de Mercadorias and Futuros (BM&F), the Tokyo Commodity Exchange (TOCOM), the Chicago Board of Trade (CBOT), and the Korea Futures Exchange (KOFEX).
+The Nymex gold futures contract calls for the delivery of 100 troy ounces of gold (0.995 fineness), and the contract trades in terms of dollars and cents per troy ounce.